-- 1. Academy Awards for scientific and technical achievement shall be made by the Board of Governors upon recommendation of the Scientific and Technical Awards Committee.
+1. Academy Awards for scientific and technical achievement shall be made by the Board of Governors upon recommendation of the Scientific and Technical Awards Committee.
 Awards may be given for devices, methods, formulas, discoveries or inventions of special and outstanding value to the motion picture arts and sciences.

-No awards may be given posthumously. - 2.
+- 2. Except in extraordinary circumstances, no awards shall be given posthumously.
+No awards shall be given where all recipients are deceased.
+No Academy Award of Merit may be given posthumously. - 3.
 The Academy President shall annually appoint outstanding representatives of the motion picture and technical fields to serve on the Scientific and Technical Awards Committee.
-The committee will be dissolved upon the completion of its annual term. - 3.
+No sitting member of the Academy Science and Technology Council shall be eligible to serve on the committee or its advisory group.
+The committee will be dissolved upon the completion of its annual term. - 4.
 Awards for scientific and technical achievement may be granted in any of the following three classifications: